Family fun at Stourhead

 Stourhead is the perfect place to run around and explore as a family.
 There’s something different to do every time you visit.

-A range of the National Trust’s 50 things activities can be ticked off throughout the year (including run around in the rain!) and the scrapbooks can be picked up from visitor reception.
-Some of the activities that can be completed are explore inside a cave, build a den, roll down a really big hill, track wild animals and go bird watching.
-Stamps for completing any of the 50 things can be collected at visitor reception.
+A range of the National Trust’s 50 things activities can be ticked off throughout the seaon, including run around in the rain, and catch a falling leaf.
+These scrapbooks can be picked up from visitor reception.
+Some of the activities that can be completed at Stourhead are explore inside a cave, build a den, roll down a really big hill, track wild animals and go bird watching, so there's plenty or challenges and fun to be had.